 Comprising around 100 members, the Choir joins the Orchestre Métropolitain during its regular seasons to perform the great works of the repertoire.
-Along with the Orchestre’s musicians under the leadership of Yannick Nézet-Séguin, the Choir has delivered memorable performances of Janáček’s Glagolitic Mass, Bruckner’s Mass No. 3 in F minor and Wagner’s opera Lohengrin at the Festival de Lanaudière, Dvořák’s Stabat Mater, Bach’s Saint Matthew Passion and Verdi’s Requiem.
-These performances have earned the Choir high praise from critics.
+Along with the Orchestre’s musicians under the baton of Yannick Nézet-Séguin, the Choir has delivered memorable performances of Rachmaninoff’s The Bells, Janáček’s Glagolitic Mass, Bruckner’s Mass No. 3 in F minor and Wagner’s operas Lohengrin and Parsifal at the Festival de Lanaudière, Dvořák’s Stabat Mater, Bach’s Saint Matthew Passion, Handel’s Messiah and Verdi’s Requiem.
+These performances have earned the Choir critical acclaim.

 Over the years, the Choir has performed with many internationally renowned singers, including Diana Damrau, Renée Fleming, Karina Gauvin, Maria Guleghina, Marc Hervieux, Hiromi Omura, Henriette Schellenberg, Bryn Terfel, Julie Boulianne, Heidi Melton, Andrew Foster-Williams, Karen Cargill and other great voices from here and elsewhere.

-In addition to its work with the Orchestre, the Chœur Métropolitain organizes its own Opus series of concerts, at which it has performed, among other works, Brahms’ Liebeslieder Walzer and Rossini’s Petite Messe solonnelle.
+In addition to its work with the Orchestre, the Chœur Métropolitain began organizing its own Opus series of concerts several years ago, under the direction of Pierre Tourville and François A. Ouimet, at which it has performed, among other works, Brahms’ Liebeslieder Walzer, Rossini’s Petite Messe solonnelle, Rachmaninoff’s All-Night Vigil, Duruflé and Fauré’s Requiems, and more recently, Britten’s Rejoice in the Lamb and Dvořák’s Mass in D major.